aayushmanmukherjee/aayushmanmukherjee/README.md

 # About Me
-Hands-on experience in Python-based data analysis and MERN full-stack development.
+Hands-on experience in data analysis and MERN full-stack development.
 Skilled in deriving insights from data and building scalable web apps.
 Seeking entry-level roles in Data Analytics or Web Development to apply technical and problem-solving skills.

 Reach me at - [aayushmanmukherjee01@gmail.com](mailto:aayushmanmukherjee01@gmail.com)
 P.S.
 You can email me your favourite music, movies and books too friend.